 Alison Bonn - Alison is a talented and very funny lady and one of my best friends.
 She writes both comedy and 'normal' songs as well as standup comedy, screenplays, articles, you name it.
 Alison and I have written several songs together including: Man Free Weekend, Chasing Ghosts, and The Sky Is You.

 Kevin Chown - Ridiculously talented bass player.
-Kevin has played on several of my Christmas songs included Please Come Home For Christmas.
+Kevin has played on several of my Christmas songs included Please Come Home For Christmas and on You Can't Unpull A Trigger from the new cd No Longer Broken.
 Kevin plays with some diverse artists including drummer Chad Smith in Bombastic Meatbats, Sebastian Bach (Skid Row), and Tarja, as well as my friends Bleeding Harp!

 Andrew Megna - One of my favorite drummers and all around great guy!
 Drew has lent his amazing talent to a few of my songs including Sugar and Rain, You Can't Unpull A Trigger, Please Come Home For Christmas and Oh Holy Night.